- AirPods 3 release expected by end of 2019

 Release date: When will AirPods 3 come out?

-Rumours suggest that two generations of AirPods were in the works simultaneously, and that the March 2019 update will be followed by more extensive updates to Apple's headphones later in 2019, or early in 2020.
+Rumours suggest that two generations of AirPods were in the works simultaneously, and that the March 2019 update will be rapidly followed by more extensive updates to Apple's headphones.
+Numerous reports predict this will happen before the end of 2019.

-A report from DigiTimes in late April predicted that the AirPods 3 would be with us by the end of 2019, citing industry sources.
-And the usually reliable OnLeaks, working from an "unconfirmed source", also predicted back in February that the 'real' AirPods 2 launch would happen later this year - in this case specifying the autumn of 2019.
+A report from DigiTimes in late April had previously predicted the same thing, citing industry sources.
+And the usually reliable OnLeaks, working from an "unconfirmed source", also forecast back in February that the 'real' AirPods 2 launch would happen later this year - in this case specifying the autumn of 2019.
 If that's true, the new headphones could launch alongside the 2019 iPhone.

 Some #AirPods2 details I got from a new and yet unconfirmed but seemingly reliable source.
 Thus, I can't vouch these at 100%...— Steve H.McFly (@OnLeaks) February 12, 2019